Longtime Trojan coach will assume new role in her ninth year on USC staff.

-Dave Salo came to USC more than seven years ago as one of the most successful club and national coaches in the country.
+Dave Salo came to USC more than nine years ago as one of the most successful club and national coaches in the country.

-Salo, who has more than 25 years of collegiate, club and national level coaching experience, replaced Mark Schubert in 2006 when Schubert assumed USA Swimming's head coach position.
+Salo, who has some 30 years of collegiate, club and national level coaching experience, replaced Mark Schubert in 2006 when Schubert assumed USA Swimming’s head coach position.

 Though far from complete, Salo’s remarkable career was honored in 2010 when he was inducted into the American Swimming Coaches Association Hall of Fame.

-Further validating his strength as a coach, he completed his third U.S. Olympic staff coaching assignment when he served as a 2012 U.S. Olympic women's swim team assistant coach.
+Further validating his strength as a coach, Salo consistently serves as a top national coach and will continue in that capacity as the U.S. women’s head coach for the 2015 FINA World Championships after also doing so in 2013.
+He completed his third U.S. Olympic staff coaching assignment when he served as a 2012 U.S. Olympic women’s swim team assistant coach.

 The 2013 Trojans produced another pair of standout seasons, led by the men’s fourth-place at the NCAAs, its best since 2001, which followed a third at the Pac-12s.
 The women’s team finished seventh at the NCAAs for its fourth straight top 7 finish after taking second at the Pac-12’s for the first time since 2002 with a school-record point total.